 With 77% of surgical patient deaths related to infection, surgical site infection (SSI) is the most common healthcare-associated infection among surgical patients.
 Despite advances in infection control practices, SSIs remain a major cause of morbidity, hospitalization, and mortality.
-To prevent surgical wound complications, it is imperative that clinicians acquire the knowledge to identify patients at risk for surgical wound complications and to implement appropriate preventative and treatment measures, using a systematic approach.
+To prevent surgical wound complications, it is imperative that clinicians acquire the knowledge to identify individuals at risk for surgical wound complications and to implement appropriate preventative and treatment measures, using a systematic approach.

 Who should take this program?

 Based on the content of the Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Surgical Wound Complications, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the surgical wound complication prevention and management knowledge of nurses and allied health-care professionals.
 Professionals who self-identify as a novice or advanced beginners in their surgical wound complication prevention and management knowledge will benefit from this program.

 This program will review the contents of the BPR document and demonstrate their new knowledge by successfully completing knowledge check questions and applying best practices to a case study.